nextleap-project/countermitm/source/new.rst

    ``GROUP`` (including Bob),
    gossiping the Autocrypt keys of all members (including Bob).

 b.
+Bob receives the encrypted "vg-member-added" message.
+   Bob's device verifies:

+     * The encryption and Alices signature are intact.

+     * Alice may invite Bob to a verified group.
+       That is she is a verified contact of Bob.

+   If any of the checks fail processing aborts.
+   Otherwise the device learns
-Bob receives the encrypted "vg-member-added" message and learns all the keys and e-mail addresses of group members.
+   all the keys and e-mail addresses of group members.
    Bob's device sends
    a final "vg-member-added-received" message to Alice's device.
    Bob's device shows